d0x7/go-protonats/README.md

 -I$(go list -m -f '{{ .Dir }}' xiam.li/protonats)/proto
 ```

-This takes the local directory of the `go-nats` module and adds it as a import path for proto, so that it can find the `protonats.proto` file in there.
+This takes the local directory of the `protonats` module and adds it as a import path for proto, so that it can find the `protonats.proto` file in there.
 You can now use it like this:

 ```protobuf